If Rio+20 fails, we're all screwed

 Isn’t this how it’s supposed to work?
 We find a problem, admit it’s something that needs to be worked on, and pool our resources to get the solution rolling.
 Especially if the problem is the continued existence of our species!

-But no. I forgot about that sub-species of humanity that rises to the top of the political pile and dictates where ship humanity steers.
+I forgot about that sub-species of humanity that rises to the top of the political pile and dictates where ship humanity steers.
 Oh well, such a pity.
 My parents should have spawned a dynasty and taken over the world.
 The smallest change won’t make any real impression in the face of the overwhelming negativity and self-interest of our rudderless leaders.

 I promise I wasn’t always this cynical.
 I grew up like all other kids – full of hope and a belief that the world could be changed.
 It’s what we’re good at, us youths, we come along and try give the system a shove in the right direction.
 I even started this job thinking we could make a difference, and that somewhere along the line our leaders would have to grudgingly agree that we were right and push with us.